andrewhong5297/farpoll/README.md

 Frame actions are not captured in the hub right now, so I wanted to enable ethereum "log" like behavior for frames that need them.

-This frame repo allows you to store actions in the "frameAction" EAS schema either onchain or offchain.
+This frame repo allows you to store button actions in an EAS schema onchain, and then pull that data using Dune to render the poll image.

 Useful for:
 - generally storing past frames data for historical access